Coalman History, Family Crest & Coats of Arms

 Early Notables of the Coalman family (pre 1700)

-, he was hanged, drawn and...
-Another 45 words (3 lines of text) are included under the topic Early Coalman Notables in all our PDF Extended History products and printed products wherever possible.
+Another 82 words (6 lines of text) are included under the topic Early Coalman Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Coalman family to Ireland